800875 SE Sustainability Communication: Connecting Research to the SDGs with 3MT Flash Talks

 - reflect on the relevance, timeliness, authority and usefulness (information literacy) of their own work in the context of sustainability and science communication (broadly defined)

-- synthesize appropriate information from a variety of sources
+- synthesise appropriate information from a variety of sources

 - constructively build on contributions from others, synthesize them